yammer/circuitbox/README.md

       # the store you want to use to save the circuit state so it can be
       # tracked, this needs to be Moneta compatible, and support increment
+      # this overrides what is set in the global configuration
       cache: Moneta.new(:Memory),

       # exceeding this rate will open the circuit